CompOmics/compomics.github.io/peptide-shaker/_posts/2017-05-16-releasenotes.md

 ---

+**Changes in PeptideShaker 1.16.9 (May 16.
+2017):**

+* FEATURE IMPROVEMENT: Added a check for quotation marks in accession numbers when parsing FASTA files.

+* BUG FIX: Corrected the links to the compomics.github.io wiki pages.

+* LIBRARY UPDATE: Updated utilities to version 4.11.12.

+---

 **Changes in PeptideShaker 1.16.8 (May 14.
 2017):**

 * FEATURE IMPROVEMENT: Made it possible to export mzIdentML from the command line.